 New York City has replaced the old parking meters that only accepted quarters with muni-meters, which is nice when you don't have quarters, but it's a little more of a hassle to go to the nearest meter, pay (with quarters, dollar coins or credit card) and then put the ticket on your dashboard to show you've paid.
 This makes it harder to game the system, but you can move your car and continue to use the same ticket (in the same borough) if there is still time remaining on it.

 Plan for Parking

-It's amazing how one parking garage can charge one rate and across the street the price will be entirely different.
-My favorite way to plan for parking in New York City is to go to http://nyc.bestparking.com.
-I put in my arrival and departure date and times, as well as location and the website gives me lots of great options for parking with prices.
+It's amazing how one parking garage can charge one rate and across the street, the price will be entirely different.
+My favorite way to plan for parking in New York City is to go to the NYC Bestparking website.
+Enter your arrival and departure date and times, as well as the location and the site gives lots of great options for parking with prices.
 Be sure to write down the street address of the lot you pick, because there are often lots right next to each other and the prices can differ wildly.

 07 of 12

 Don't Be Tricked by Parking Garage Signs

 At many parking garages they'll have a sign that says something like "$5 All Day" but in tiny print, it says "up to half an hour."
 Depending on where you are, you'll find that rates often "top out" after just a few hours, so parking somewhere for 3 hours costs the same as parking there for 8 hours.
 Don't be afraid to ask the parking attendant about rates and whether they accept credit cards for payment (some parking lots are cash-only).